joachim-n/action_link/README.md

 This module requires no modules outside of Drupal core.

+### Optional modules

+- Computed Field module allows action links that control entities to be output as computed fields on the entity.

 ## Installation

 Install as you would normally install a contributed Drupal module.
 For further